Rakkai/habbit/README.md

 # Habbit 🐰

-A beautiful, personal habit tracking app for iOS built with SwiftUI and SwiftData.
+A personal habit tracking app for iOS built with SwiftUI and SwiftData.

 ## Features